raja-ar/jorgecastilloprz.github.io/_posts/2015-08-16-android-fillable-loaders.md

 `FillableLoader` is the main view here, and it has a limited number of statuses which will succeed one to another in order to get the complete animation working.
-Statuses are just flags that will tell the view to get drawn by one way or another at the current drawing cycle (`onDraw()` method).
+Statuses are just flags that will tell the view how to get drawn at the current drawing cycle (`onDraw()` method).
-At the same time, you should know that every animation from the composition will have it's own duration, and that will let the View know when each step is finished, so it can change it's current status to the following one.
+At the same time, you should know that every animation from the composition (Dash / Filling) will have it's own duration, and that will let the View know when each step is finished, so it can change it's current status to the following one.

 The `drawingState` list for the view is going to be:

 * `NOT_STARTED`: This is the beginning one.
 * `TRACE_STARTED`: The silhouette (dash, stroke, trace) is being drawn.
 * `FILL_STARTED`: The trace drawing got completed and now we are filling the view.